lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Deformed amorphous silica colored by charges using VMD
     :class: only-dark

+..  container:: figurelegend

-    Amorphous silicon oxide after deformation.
+    Figure: Amorphous silicon oxide after deformation.
 The atoms are colored by charges using VMD.

 ..  container:: justify

-    One O2 molecule was formed during the process (here appearing in green), most likely because the rate of deformation was really high.
+    One oxygen (:math:`\text{O}_2`) molecule was formed during the process most likely because the rate of deformation was very high.

+..  container:: justify

-    One can have a look at the final charge distribution:
+    One can have a look at the final charge distribution, and compare it to the previously measured charge distribution.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-distribution-charge-light.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff